 At key timepoints during the trial, islet-transplanted sentinel devices are removed and subjected to histological assessment by an independent pathologist.
 In several patients, and from multiple timepoints, healthy and abundant insulin-producing islets have been observed in the sentinel Cell Pouches.
 These islets have been observed to be intimately associated with blood vessels within the native-tissue matrix.
 Of significant importance, observations have been reported reflective of early diabetes improvement in the most advanced trial patients: fasting and glucose-stimulated blood levels of C-peptide (a biomarker of insulin produced by cells), reduction in the number of severe hypoglycemic episodes, reduction in HbA1c, and other metabolic parameters.
-These indicators were further improved with the protocol-defined supplemental islet transplant to portal vein, following which subjects rapidly converted to insulin independence.
-We believe these indicators suggest a cumulative effect of islet transplants to Cell PouchTM that facilitate conversion to a non-diabetic state with a minimal supplemental dose via the portal vein.
-It is for these reasons that we introduced the higher capacity 10-channel Cell PouchTM to accommodate what we have calculated to be the optimal total dose of high-quality purified islets required to potentially achieve insulin independence.
+These indicators were further improved with the protocoldefined supplemental islet transplant to portal vein, following which subjects rapidly converted to insulin independence.
+We believe these indicators suggest a cumulative effect of islet transplants to Cell Pouch[TM] that facilitate conversion to a non-diabetic state with a minimal supplemental dose via the portal vein.
+It is for these reasons that we introduced the higher capacity 10-channel Cell Pouch[TM] to accommodate what we have calculated to be the optimal total dose of high-quality purified islets required to potentially achieve insulin independence.

 We believe these preliminary findings are an important achievement in the cell therapeutics field and a first for an implanted device transplanted with donor islets.
-These results from transplanted human donor islets in Cell PouchTM represents an important advance toward our goal of developing an optimized treatment for all insulin-dependent diabetic patients by employing immune protected iPSC-derived ILCs within our Cell PouchTM.
+These results from transplanted human donor islets in Cell Pouch[TM] represents an important advance toward our goal of developing an optimized treatment for all insulin-dependent diabetic patients by employing immune protected iPSC-derived ILCs within our Cell Pouch[TM].

 We believe Cell Pouch[TM] can be used with a variety of cell sources, such as glucose-responsive insulinproducing cells derived from stem cells, addressing the limited availability of donors and allowing the extensive treatment of insulin-dependent diabetes and we have demonstrated this in several pharmaceutical collaborations using small animal models of T1D.
-We are leveraging our extensive learnings of human donor islets within the Cell Pouch[TM] as we develop our iPSC-derived beta cell technologies, along with Evotec, to provide an immune-protected cell-based therapeutic suitable for all people with insulindependent diabetes.
-The following describes significant events during the past three years related to the development of the Cell Pouch System[TM] for the treatment of diabetes.
+We are leveraging our extensive learnings of human donor islets within the Cell Pouch[TM] as we develop our iPSC-derived beta cell technologies, along with Evotec, to provide an immune-protected cell-based therapeutic suitable for all people with insulin-dependent diabetes.